-- 2 Select the Parameter to be analyzed: SV, SVI, CO, or CI (Minimally-Invasive monitoring mode only) - 3 Select the Challenge Duration: 1 minute, 1 minute 30 sec, or 2 minutes. - 4 Place the patient in a semi-recumbent position.
+- 2 Select the Parameter to be analyzed: SV, SVI, CO, or CI (Minimally-Invasive and Noninvasive monitoring modes) - 3 Select the Challenge Duration: 1 minute, 1 minute 30 sec, or 2 minutes - 4 Place the patient in a semi-recumbent position.
 Touch the Start Baseline button to begin the baseline measurement.

-The baseline value is averaged from multiple readings.
+NOTE The baseline value is averaged from multiple readings.
 Ensure that the patient remains still and stays in the same position during this measurement period.